Solar thermal energy: Parabolic trough designs

 Sketch of a parabolic trough design.
 A change of position of the sun parallel to the receiver does not require adjustment of the mirrors.

 Parabolic trough power plants use a curved, mirrored trough which reflects the direct solar radiation onto a glass tube containing a fluid (also called a receiver, absorber or collector) running the length of the trough, positioned at the focal point of the reflectors.
 The trough is parabolic along one axis and linear in the orthogonal axis.
 For change of the daily position of the sun perpendicular to the receiver, the trough tilts east to west so that the direct radiation remains focused on the receiver.
 However, seasonal changes in the angle of sunlight parallel to the trough does not require adjustment of the mirrors, since the light is simply concentrated elsewhere on the receiver.
 Thus the trough design does not require tracking on a second axis.
 The receiver may be enclosed in a glass vacuum chamber.
 The vacuum significantly reduces convective heat loss.

 A fluid (also called heat transfer fluid) passes through the receiver and becomes very hot.
 Common fluids are synthetic oil, molten salt and pressurized steam.
 The fluid containing the heat is transported to a heat engine where about a third of the heat is converted to electricity.

-Full-scale parabolic trough systems consist of many such troughs laid out in parallel over a large area of land.
-Since 1985 a solar thermal system using this principle has been in full operation in California in the United States.
-It is called the Solar Energy Generating Systems (SEGS) system.
-Other CSP designs lack this kind of long experience and therefore it can currently be said that the parabolic trough design is the most thoroughly proven CSP technology.
+Full-scale parabolic trough systems consist of troughs laid out in parallel over a large area of land.
+Since 1985, the Solar Energy Generating Systems (SEGS) system has been using this principle, and is in full operation in California.
+Currently, however, the parabolic trough design is the most thoroughly proven CSP technology.

 The SEGS is a collection of nine plants with a total capacity of 354 MW and has been the world's largest solar power plant, both thermal and non-thermal, for many years.
 A newer plant is Nevada Solar One plant with a capacity of 64 MW.
 The 150 MW Andasol solar power stations are in Spain with each site having a capacity of 50 MW.
 Note however, that those plants have heat storage which requires a larger field of solar collectors relative to the size of the steam turbine-generator to store heat and send heat to the steam turbine at the same time.
 Heat storage enables better utilization of the steam turbine.
 With day and some nighttime operation of the steam-turbine Andasol 1 at 50 MW peak capacity produces more energy than Nevada Solar One at 64 MW peak capacity, due to the former plant's thermal energy storage system and larger solar field.
 The 280 MW Solana Generating Station came online in Arizona in 2013 with 6 hours of power storage.
 Hassi R'Mel integrated solar combined cycle power station in Algeria and Martin Next Generation Solar Energy Center both use parabolic troughs in a combined cycle with natural gas.